vanhoefm/dragonslayer/README.md

 	wlp2s0: WPA: Key negotiation completed with 38:2c:4a:c1:69:c0 [PTK=CCMP GTK=CCMP]
 	wlp2s0: CTRL-EVENT-CONNECTED - Connection to 38:2c:4a:c1:69:c0 completed [id=0 id_str=]

 Notice that the tool will display **Server is vulnerable to invalid curve attack!** if it is indeed vulnerable.
-If this message is not vulnerable, try performing the attack a few times again.
+If this message is not displayed, try performing the attack a few times again.
 If none of the attack attempts succeed, the EAP-pwd server is not vulnerable to this specific attack.
 In this case, also try attacking the EAP-pwd server using a small variant of the invalid curve attack using the `-a 2` parameter:

 	[mathy@mathy-work dragonslayer]$ sudo ./dragonslayer-client.sh -i wlp2s0 -a 1
 	...

 Similar to the case above, it will display **Server is vulnerable to invalid curve attack!** if it is indeed vulnerable.
 If this message is not displayed after several attempts, the EAP-pwd server is not vulnerable to this specific attack.

-We also recommend that you audit the server code itself.
-It can be that these specific attacks don't work, but that more specialized attacks would still work.
+If the tool doesn't seem to be working, remember that you can let it output more debug messages using for example `./dragonslayer-client.sh -i wlan0 -a 1 -d`.
+We also recommend that you audit the server code to check that it validates the received scalar and Elliptic Curve point.
+It can be that these specific attacks don't work, but that more specialized attacks do work.

 ## Reflection attack